serotonine/cv/README.md

 ## INFOS ++

-Drawing Practice on a regular basis - technological watch
+Drawing Practice on a regular basis - technological watchgit init